-1. Key Concerns regarding Creditor Committees
+1. Key Concerns Regarding Creditor Committees

 Over the past few years, establishing Creditor Committees has faced certain hurdles.
-On the one hand, debtors have in some cases objected to recognizing Creditor Committees for various reasons: either, because they were not involved in the formation of the Committee, had reservations regarding certain Committee members with whom they did not want to negotiate, questioned the Committee's representativeness, or because they simply did not want to negotiate with creditors and investors.
-On the other hand, some members of the creditor community have been reluctant to join Creditor Committees if they saw it as constraining their range of options.
+On the one hand, debtors have, in some cases, objected to recognizing Creditor Committees for various reasons: either because they were not involved in the formation of the Committee; had reservations regarding certain Committee members with whom they did not want to negotiate; questioned the Committee's representativeness; or because they simply did not want to negotiate with creditors and investors, preferring to do so bilaterally or not at all.
+On the other hand, some members of the creditor community have been reluctant to join Creditor Committees if they saw it as constraining their range of options or they have not been able to because they have not had the corporate structures which would allow them to participate.